ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/quick_start/quick_start.rst

    ``/WeatherData/USA_IL_Chicago-OHare.Intl.AP.725300_TMY3.epw``
    into the directory with the IDF file.
-At this point the directory will look something like what is shown in Figure 1.
+At this point the directory will look something like what is shown in :numref:`fig-directory-contents-before-run`.
 #.
 Start up a terminal or command window and change
    directories into the directory created in step 1.
 #.
 Run EnergyPlus: ``energyplus -i /Energy+.idd -w USA_IL_Chicago-OHare.Intl.AP.725300_TMY3.epw 5ZoneAirCooled.idf``